 At present the PATT operates two fast ferries - the T&T Express and the T&T Spirit - on the route.
 The crossing takes approximately 2 ½ hours.

-Return tickets cost TT$100 (about US$16) for the fast ferry and TT$75 (about US$12) for a place aboard the conventional vessel.
+Return tickets cost TT$100 (about US$16) for the fast ferry and TT$75 (about US$12)for a place aboard the Conventional Vessel Warrior Spirit..
 The cost of transporting a vehicle incurs a separate charge based on the type, model, size and weight.

 Tickets are not available for purchase online, but can be bought at the following locations: